 7. Breakfast with Belgium Waffles at Mokafe

-Located within the beautiful Galleries St Hubert, just off the Grand Place, Mokafe is a bit of an instituion when it comes to waffles in Brussels and came up frequently when I was researching where to eat and drink in Brussels.
+Located within the beautiful Galleries St Hubert, just off the Grand Place, Mokafe is a bit of an instituion when it comes to waffles in Brussels and came up frequently when I was researching the trip.
 Quite by chance and before any waffle-related research, I’d wandered into this cafe the day before for a quick pit-stop.
 The staff were amazing and the cakes and pastries table looked like the kind of thing you’d happily dive face first into, so I was pleased to have an excuse to return.

 Now, I have to confess that a) I’m not a huge fan of waffles and b) I was VERY reluctant to have them in their natural (recommended) form topped with just icing sugar because it sounded dry.
 The only way I’ve enjoyed waffles in the past is doused with maple syrup and even then the waffle was merely a vessel for delivering the syrup.